davidlamt/personal-blog/content/post/personal-thoughts/17-migrating-from-wordpress-to-hugo.md

 WordPress sites serve content to visitors by querying the database for the information for the page that the visitor is requesting.
 Once the information is retrieved, the server will also need to generate the page.

-While this process is quick for most visitors, it adds more layers that needs to be overcome before the information is rendered for the visitor.
+While this process is quick for most visitors, it adds more layers that need to be overcome before the information is rendered for the visitor.

 On the other hand, static sites already have all the content ready to serve as it was pre-generated before the visitor even typed in your domain in their browser.